Tried growing out your mustache for Movember only to be filled with patchiness, disappointment, and despair?

-All of the men above are missing a spot in their mustache directly under their nose.
+All of the men above are missing a spot in their mustache directly under their noses.

 3. Shaving Your Mustache Won’t Make It Thicker

-Seriously, if there was one misnomer about shaving that I wish to see completely gone by the day I die is this notion that if you shave your hair it will grow back thicker.
+Seriously, if there was one misnomer about shaving that I wish to see gone entirely by the day I die, is this notion that if you shave your hair, it will grow back thicker.